 SEARCH UNIVERSITY LIBRARIES

-The Department of Special Collections and Archives also houses the d.a. levy and family archive, a large collection of levy manuscripts, artwork, and other papers.
-Additionally, the department houses the d. a. levy collection of Carol Jedlinsky that includes a large number of levy poetry manuscripts, as well as prose and play manuscripts by levy.
+Related Material: The Department of Special Collections and Archives also houses many published works of levy and his circle, all of which are cataloged in KentLINK.
+The department also houses the d.a. levy and family archive, a large collection of levy manuscripts, artwork, and other papers, as well as the d. a. levy collection of Carol Jedlinsky that includes a large number of levy poetry manuscripts, as well as prose and play manuscripts by levy.

 Folder -- Contents